Khrystarlite/Poppy_Right_Arm_Creature/doc/software.md

 We can to start an HTTP server permitting the remote access of  Poppy_Right_Arm creature, in this [link](https://github.com/poppy-project/pypot/blob/master/samples/notebooks/Accessing%20pypot%20REST%20API%20through%20HTTP%20requests.ipynb) you can find one explanation.
 Extra [information](https://github.com/poppy-project/pypot/blob/master/REST-APIs.md)

+* In construction .... *

 ## Matlab Control

+With the python server we can do different applications, for example we use matlab to calculate the inverse kinematics, we use the calcule of this [link](https://forum.poppy-project.org/t/cinematique-inverse-bras-de-poppy/1306)

+* In construccion ... *